Biketral/STL-Set-Rebuild/README.md

 # set - Custom Hash Set in C++

-`Algorithms and DataStructures - Set` is a custom implementation of a hash-based set container in C++, similar to `std::unordered_set`.
+`Algorithms and DataStructures - Set` is a rebuild implementation of the hash-based set container in C++, similar to `std::unordered_set`.
 It provides fast insertions, lookups, and deletions using a dynamically managed hash table with chaining for collision resolution.

 This project was developed as a **study project** to deepen the understanding of **data structures**, particularly **hash tables, memory management, and iterator design** in C++.
 By implementing this data structure from scratch, we explore the core concepts behind efficient storage and retrieval mechanisms.